-The CUA is governed according to Bylaws which call for a 13-member Board of Directors.
+The CUA is governed according to Bylaws which call for a 9 to 13-member Board of Directors.
 New directors are elected by the current board.
 The CUA Coordinator is appointed by the Board and serves as a non-voting member of that body.

 Current directors and officers include:

 Lance Haverkamp (Board Chair) has an earned Master’s and Doctorate in Practical Ministry.
 He has studied at both Denver Seminary, & Wagner (Church) Leadership Institute.
 He’s been both a staff & volunteer leader in congregational, & denominational ministry.
 In business, Lance spent over a decade in financial services as an investment advisor, managing investments and educating members of retirement plans, employee benefit groups, and the public.
 He has served on the boards and committees of churches, denominations, performing arts, and visual arts organizations

 Mary Keller lives in Albuquerque, New Mexico.
 She has led 12-step classes for people with addictive and other issues during the past decade, as well as directing worship services with a focus on recovery.
 She does hospice volunteer work.
 She enjoys interfaith spirituality, such as the Dances of Universal Peace.